bjoern-hempel/keras-machine-learning-framework/markdown/demos/nine_points.md

 #toBeDone
 ```

 This should work.
 But what happens when there are changes.
 E.g. that [0, 0] should also result in 0?
 It needs a programmer who changes the above source code and thinks about the problem!
 Wouldn't it make more sense if it also worked automatically?
+This is a simple example!
+What about more complex ones?
+E.g. the recognition of images?
+Implementing an algorithm is difficult, isn't it?

 ## Inductive learning approach